 Projects must consist of a corridor along the priority corridor network, signal synchronization network, or the Master Plan of Arterial Highways (MPAH).
-Figure 1 shows the signal synchronization network with the priority corridor network.
-The priority corridor network and the signal synchronization network are further defined in the Regional Traffic Signal Synchronization Master Plancorridors eligible for funding as part of the 2013 call for projects1.
+Figure 1 shows the signal synchronization network corridors eligible for funding as part of the 2013 call for projects.
 Projects can be the full length of the corridor or a segment that complies with the project requirements identified later in the chapter.
 Note, communication system improvements that directly benefit signal synchronization along the project corridor limits, but are not physically within the project corridor, are eligible for inclusion in a project.

-1 Also eligible will be corridors previously granted RTSSP funding that cancel the existing allocation prior to funding award.
+&lt;sup>1 Also eligible will be corridors previously granted RTSSP funding that cancel the existing allocation prior to funding award.

-FIGURE 8-1: Eligible Signal Synchronization Network Corridors 2013 with Priority Corridor Network
+FIGURE 8-1: Eligible Signal Synchronization Network Corridors 2013